 James received a PhD in Functional Nanomaterials from the University of Bristol in 2015.
 Later that year, he was awarded an Arthritis Research UK Foundation Fellowship to carry out research into how acoustic and magnetic fields could be used to remotely pattern cells and growth factors for osteochondral tissue engineering.
 He pursued this research at Imperial College London under the mentorship of Prof. Molly Stevens.
 He is now supported by an MRC/UKRI Innovation Rutherford Fund Fellowship and is leading research into new acoustic and material-based strategies for engineering advanced biological systems.

-To register, click here.
+To register for this event and the series, click here.
+If you have already registered for the previous seminar, it is not necessary to register again.
 This event is free to attend and members of the general public are welcomed.

 Early Careers SIG Webinar Series

 For information about other seminars in the series, click here.